c08oprkiua/miitraverse/Documentation/settings.md

 When MiiTraverse first loads, SetBase is loaded.
 This is because neither SetGlobal nor SetProfile(s) have been instantiated into existence.
 It will start by loading in SetGlobal.

 SetGlobal will then make a check for the settings file, and create it and write all global settings, as defined in the Project Settings, if it does not yet exist.

+Back to SetBase, its next course of action is to load in all the SetProfiles that it should load in.
+It does this by looking for all the sections in the settings file that are not blacklisted (blacklist for Globals and other sections)

+But wait, we have one small issue: The internally stored profile, the default settings, does not have a section nor values in the settings file at this point.